jek821/CommUnity/README.md

 - **Services Used**:
   - **Authentication**: Secure user registration and login.
   - **Firestore Database**: Stores user submissions, votes, and messages.
-  - **Cloud Functions**: Manages backend logic and integrates with APIs like GPT.
+  - **Cloud Functions**: Custom Flask API hosted on AWS Lambda to allow for stable interaction and use of Open AI API

 ### AI Integration